 The capital gains subject to income tax will be calculated by deducting the cost of the transferred assets.
-For that purpose, non-resident disposing parties must submit the invested capital certification request to the tax authorities, for which some legal and formal requirements must be met.
+For that purpose, if the transferors are non-domiciled residents, they must submit the invested capital certification request to the tax authorities, for which some legal and formal requirements must be met.
 Otherwise, the cost will be zero.
 The certification of the cost is not mandatory if the transfer is done through the Lima Stock Exchange.